brylianrst/Brilian-Portofolio/Part2 Final Project.md

 first, i use tableau, all the data visualizations on my shorthand presentation is created by me with the data sources from links that i had listed on my part 1 project submisson github.

-second, i use shorthand, i find it really great option to create persuasive, aestethic, and compelling story telling deck presentation.
-Also i find it easy to use only by studying and hands on for 1-2 hours, here is my link to this project : [Shorthand Link](https://preview.shorthand.com/bxIgmhZoF9xY8buF)
+second, i use shorthand, i find it as a really great tool to create persuasive, aestethic, and compelling story telling deck presentation.
+Also i find it easy to use, took couple of hours(around 1-3 hours) to learn the tool, but the deck / wireframes itself took 2-3 days to complete, here is my link to this project : [Shorthand Link](https://preview.shorthand.com/bxIgmhZoF9xY8buF)

 I have developed a shorthand presentation containing a storyboard that lays out the necessary progression through sketches and / or wireframes for this project.
 The sketches/wireframes that i provided are high-fidelity, and also for the data visualizations i already provided individual draft data visualizations of the critical elements of the story.
 The outline of the story is clear, and the data visualizations appear to fit well in the context of the outline.
 There are a sufficient number of data visualizations and they provide a good summary of the story that i wish to tell.
 Information is logically presented and easy to follow.
 Sketches and/or wireframes and scenarios of use bring opportunity areas to life especially the call to action for information systems student that can bring opportunity to really participate and know what activities to do in order to participate.